MarisElsins/getMOSPatch/README.md

    * stagedir - Optionally specify the target directory path for the downloaded patches.
    * MOSUser - Optionally specify the MOS username, if not provided, it will be prompted.
    * MOSPass - Optionally specify the MOS pasword, if not provided, it will be prompted.
+   * silent=yes - The dynamic progress indicator is not displayed.

 ### Example:  To download OPatch for 11gR2 database on Linux x86-64:
 ```